MicrosoftDocs/entra-docs/docs/identity/devices/device-join-macos-platform-single-sign-on-multi-user-device.md

     :::image type="content" source="media/device-registration-macos-platform-single-sign-on/pssoe-company-portal-set-up-access.png" alt-text="Screenshot of the Company portal access setup window.":::

-1. You're presented with steps to install the management profile, which should be set up by an administrator using Microsoft Intune.
+1. You're presented with steps to install the management profile, which should be set up by an administrator using Microsoft Intune using the settings specified in the [MDM Profile Configuration](#mdm-profile-configuration) section of this guide.
 Select **Download profile**.

     :::image type="content" source="media/device-registration-macos-platform-single-sign-on/pssoe-company-portal-install-management-profile.png" alt-text="Screenshot of a Company Portal window requesting the user to download the management profile.":::